ccwinch/live-streaming-tech-notes/src/settings.md

 This section describes how to configure the encoder settings using Chrome to access the encoder's website.

-First, you need to browse to the encoder's homepage and log in.
-There should be a bookmark for the homepage, on Chrome's bookmark bar, entitled "NVS-34 encoder".

-Log in using the default account of "admin" and password "000000".

-If you managed to log in, skip the next section to configure the encoder.
+The following sections describe how to find the encoder's homepage, log in, and configure the encoder settings.

-If the encoder's homepage was not found, read the next section.

 ### Finding the encoder's homepage